How we handle personal data

 Is personal information distributed to other recipients?

-Within Uniarts' operations, a number of different IT services and IT systems are used.
-Some systems are installed locally with us, and only Uniarts’ personnel have access to their personal data.
+Within SKH's operations, a number of different IT services and IT systems are used.
+Some systems are installed locally with us, and only SKH's personnel have access to their personal data.
 In these cases, no transfer will be made to third parties.
 Some systems are installed at the supplier or are cloud solutions and then personal data is transferred to the supplier.
-In these cases, the supplier is a personal information officer and handles personal data on Uniarts' assignment and according to our instructions.
+In these cases, the supplier is a personal information officer and handles personal data on SKH's assignment and according to our instructions.

-Uniarts takes technical and organizational measures to ensure that all information processed by Uniarts is protected from unauthorized access, change and destruction.
+SKH takes technical and organisational measures to ensure that all information processed by SKH is protected from unauthorized access, change and destruction.

 All development of our systems, services and operations in general takes place with respect for personal integrity and with due regard to data protection legislation.